learn-co-students/SENG-LIVE-042522-phase-4/02_client_server_communication_part_1/README.md

 Send the request twice to confirm that the creation works the first time and the uniqueness validation works the second time to prevent creation of a duplicate.

-## Users must provide a :title, :location, :description, :start_time, :end_time when creating an event
+## Users must provide values for :title, :location, :description, :starts_at, and :ends_at when creating an event

 ### Request